MicrosoftDocs/quantum-docs/articles/user-guide/machines/sparse-simulator.md

 # Quantum Development Kit (QDK) sparse simulator

 Sparse simulator is a simulator with discrete (sparse) states of the qubits, as opposed to the full-state simulator.
 Sparse states of the qubits minimize the memory footprint of the quantum state thus enabling the larger number of qubits.
-This is efficient for a class of quantum algorithms with a smaller number of states in superposition.
-This is an unlock for users to explore larger applications than what can be explored using the full-state simulator alone.
+This feature is efficient for a class of quantum algorithms with a smaller number of states in superposition.
+This simulator is an unlocker for users to explore larger applications than what can be explored using the full-state simulator alone.

 ## Invoking and running the sparse simulator

 The sparse simulator is exposed via the `SparseSimulator` class.
-For additional details, see [Ways to run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs).
+For more information, see [Ways to run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs).

 ### Invoking the simulator from C\#

-Create an instance of the `SparseSimulator` class and then pass it to the `Run` method of a quantum operation, along with any additional parameters.
+Create an instance of the `SparseSimulator` class and then pass it to the `Run` method of a quantum operation, along with any parameters.

 ```csharp
     using (var sim = new SparseSimulator())